Locrine: Authorship

 The title page of the 1595 quarto advertised the play as "Newly set foorth, overseene and corrected, / By W. S." An identification of "W. S." with William Shakespeare apparently led to the play's inclusion among the seven works that Philip Chetwinde added to the second impression of his Shakespeare Third Folio in 1664 – which in turn led to the inclusion of Locrine in the Shakespeare Apocrypha.
 The play's stiff, formal verse is un-Shakespearean – but the extant text of Locrine does show evidence of revision.
 Some commentators have accepted the possibility that Shakespeare might have performed a revision – while others have rejected the idea.
 The authorship of the original play has been assigned to several dramatists of the era, with George Peele and Robert Greene being the two most common candidates.
 In 2020, authorship attribution specialist Darren Freebury-Jones provided the most exhaustive examination of the play's linguistic and prosodic habits, concluding that Greene is the play's most likely author.
 Freebury-Jones's case was developed in a full-length monograph in 2022.
+Reviewing this analysis, MacDonald P. Jackson concluded that sole attribution to Greene was unlikely, and that a cautious approach would be to consider the play 'by author or authors unknown.'

 A manuscript note found in a copy of the 1595 quarto, and apparently by Sir George Buck, who was Master of the Revels under King James I from 1609 to 1622, states that his cousin, Charles Tilney, was the author: